alexpovel/dotfiles/README.md

 They're supposed to be idempotent: when changing a setting, just run them again to apply.
 Downside is speed, upside is safety and simplicity.

+Be warned: they make liberal use of `sudo`, global installations, and piping to `sh`, potentially also with root access.
+Not for the faint of heart.

 ## Usage

 Execute the script whose name corresponds to your distribution.